lavrd/ttun/README.md

 Run "ttun <command> --help" for more information on a command.
 ```

+### Demo with mock server

-Docker should be up and running.
+Docker should be up and running before executing commands below.

 ```shell
 # Run server with mock data.